-2.12 An illustration of why we only need to keep track of at most d tasks to detect vio- lations to demand class independence.
+2.12 An illustration of why we only need to keep track of at most $d$ tasks to detect vio- lations to demand class independence.
 Tasks with larger demands are drawn higher and two tasks in the same demand class are drawn at the same level.
-The two dark tasks are in the smallest demand class for some interval labelled S .
-Notice that it is impossible for any task i with $s_i \leq s{i'}$ for each drawn task i' to both be in the same demand class as one of the grey intervals and to share a common point with that same grey interval.
-For example, if such a task was in the same demand class as the rightmost grey interval and shared a point with the grey interval, then it would have to span the first edge (which is a bottleneck) of the rightmost dark interval which is contradicts feasibility of each task by itself 55 58 to the value of its demand.
-The dots on the tasks indicate that the corresponding edge on the path is a bottleneck edge.
-59 3.1 a) The graph whose shortest paths defines the metric. b) The support of the first path/cycle cover. c) The support of the second path/cycle cover (the first is grayed 74 3.2 out) 74 3.3 greater cost using only one salesman. \dots All shown edges have distance 1 and all omitted edges have distance D for arbitrarily large values D. Using one salesman requires cost at least D while the optimum 79 3.4 3.5 solution using two salesmen is only 4 79 80 ii) have a General k -ATSPP solution using only cost 1 arcs 95 4.1 An instance of the Minimum Latency problem on a subset of points on the real line.
-The optimum TSP Path solution that starts at s is picured above the line and the optimum latency solution is pictured below.
+The two dark tasks are in the smallest demand class for some interval labelled $S$ .
+Notice that it is impossible for any task $i$ with $s_i \leq s{i'}$ for each drawn task $i'$ to both be in the same demand class as one of the grey intervals and to share a common point with that 2.132.14 same grey interval.
+For example, if such a task was in the same demand class as the rightmost grey interval and shared a point with the grey interval, then it would have to span the first edge (which is a bottleneck) of the rightmost dark interval which is contradicts feasibility of each task by itself 55 58 edge on the path is a bottleneck edge.
+59 3.1 a) The graph whose shortest paths defines the metric. b) The support of the first path/cycle cover. c) The support of the second path/cycle cover (the first is grayed 74 3.2 a) A sketch of a solution using 3 salesmen. b) A sketch of a similar solution of no /4 3.3 greater cost using only one salesman 79 3.4 3.5 solution using two salesman requires cost at reast $D$ while the optimum solution using two salesmen is only 4 79 80 ii) have a General $k$ -ATSPP solution using only cost 1 arcs 95 4.1 An instance of the Minimum Latency problem on a subset of points on the real line.
+The optimum TSP Path solution that starts at $s$ is picured above the line and the optimum latency solution is pictured below.
 The latency of the path above is an $\Omega(n)$ factor larger than the latency of the bottom path.
-99 4.2 4.3 Bad gap example for LP (α) with $\alpha = 1/2$.
+99 4.2 4.3 Bad gap example for LP ( $\alpha$ ) with $\alpha = 1/2$ .
 Here, D is an arbitrarily large integer.
 Appending the dashed path to the solid path.
-105 110 4.4 An illustration of the nodes u, w and v_i^j on the paths S and P in the proof of Lemma 4.3.3.
-The dashed edge is the edge that was used to "stitch" the paths together in the encoded operation 111 append operation.
-111
+105 110 4.4 An illustration of the nodes $u, w$ and $v_i^j$ on the paths S and P in the proof of Lemma 4.3.3.
+The dashed edge is the edge that was used to "stitch" the paths together in the append operation 111 111